techpanja/interviewproblems/README.md

 6. Write a program takes array input{1,0,2,3} and num = 3 and provides output {1,2}{0,3}{2,1}{3,0} sum equals the num.
 7. Find the contiguous subarray which has the largest sum.
 Kadane's algorithm.
 8. Print numbers with frequency.
+9. Find Number with Highest frequency in sorted array.

 Collections
 -----------